Just-Jojo/JojoCogs/README.md

 2. Make your edits on that fork
 3. Test your changes (really rather not merge broken code)
 4. Make a pull request with the changes listed

+## Extra thanks to...
+- JJW for kickstarting my interest in discord bots
+- Kreusada for helping me figure stuff out
+- OofChair for also helping me figure stuff out
+- Everyone who has suggested stuff for my cogs or have installed my cogs

+### Thanks!